tonyfengli/fitness_app/packages/ai/src/workout-generation/standard/README.md

      - If Exercise #1 is core/full body → Exercise #2 can be either upper or lower
    - Uses cascading selection (tries all clients first, then N-1, down to 2 minimum)
    - All participating clients receive the same shared exercise

+3. **Exercise #3: Finisher Exercise** (only for FULL_BODY_WITH_FINISHER)
+   - Single client: Selects their highest scoring core/capacity exercise
+   - Multiple clients:
+     - Tries to find a core/capacity exercise shared by ALL clients (group score ≥ 5.0)
+     - Fallback: Each client gets their own highest scoring core/capacity exercise
+   - Excludes exercises already selected as #1 or #2

 ### Body Category Classification